The effect of technique and ability on the VO2–heart rate relationship in rock climbing

 AUTHORS: B. de Geus, S. Villaneuva O’Driscoll, R. Meeusen | Year: 2006

-SUMMARY/RESULTS: Researchers compared the physical effect (cardiorespiratory) of a treadmill test and success on four routes with different environmental factors (e.g. steepness and vertical vs. horizontal movement) in 15 expert climbers.
-The traversing route requiring horizontal movement required less oxygen, while steeper routes with vertical movement increased the climbers’ heart rates.
+SUMMARY/RESULTS: Researchers looked at 15 expert climbers to compare the physical effect (cardiorespiratory) of a treadmill test and success on four routes with different environmental factors (e.g. steepness and vertical vs. horizontal movement) but a similar degree of difficulty.
+The traversing route requiring horizontal movement required less oxygen, while steeper routes with vertical movement increased the climbers’ heart rates but (surprisingly) overhanging routes did not appear to affect heart rate and oxygen uptake significantly over vertical routes.

 REFERENCE: Eur J Appl Physiol.
 2006 Nov;98(5):489-96.